Los Angeles Wildfires

 Here are the basic steps to earning an LCSW, according to information from the California Board of Behavioral Sciences.
 More details for those pursuing an LCSW should visit the Board of Behavioral Sciences website.

-From “an accredited school of social work,” according to the California Board of Behavioral Sciences.
-The Council on Social Work has a list of accredited schools.
+1. Earn a master’s degree in social work (MSW): Your degree must be from a program accredited by the Council on Social Work Education (CSWE).
+The Council on Social Work maintains a list of accredited schools.
 Currently, 24 schools in California are listed as accredited that offer a master’s in social work, including USC’s program that was first accredited in 1922.

 • You must have an ASW registration number to begin counting hours of work experience.